solankiravi/Angular/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+Run `ng g c component-name` to generate a new component.
+Run `ng g s service-name` to generate a new service.

+#Benfits
+ It automatically updates the required files.

+#Note:

+Components:
+1. create a component - provide selector info
+2. Register it in module
+3. use component using selector
 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.